malcommac/ScrollStackController/README.md

 You can think of it as `UITableView` but with several differences:

-- **Each row is a different `UIViewController` you can manage independently**: no more massimove controllers, a much cleaner layout.
+- **Each row is a different `UIViewController` you can manage independently**: no more massive controllers, a much cleaner and maintainable architecture.
-- **Powered by AutoLayout since the beginning**; it uses a combination of UIScrollView + UIStackView to offer an animation friendly controller ideal for fixed and dynamic row sizing.
+- **Powered by AutoLayout since the beginning**; it uses a combination of `UIScrollView + UIStackView` to offer an animation friendly controller ideal for fixed and dynamic row sizing.
 - **You don't need to struggle yourself with view recycling**: suppose you have a layout composed by several different screens.
 There is no need of view recycling but it cause a more difficult managment of the layout.
 With a simpler and safer APIs set `ScrollStackView` is the ideal way to implement such layouts.

 <a name="index"/>